Ingredients

 Instructions

 - Use the mercury ball (water test) to gauge if the pan is hot enough to add oil.
-Just add a few droppletes of water on the pan and if they form into little tiny balls and roll off the pan you can add your oil.
-If the water droplet evaporates, the pan is not hot enough and the scallops will stick to the pan.
+Just add a few drops of water to the pan; if they form tiny balls and roll off, you can add your oil.
+If the water droplet evaporates, the pan is not hot enough, and the scallops will stick to the pan.

-- Pull off and discard crescent-shaped muscle on side of each scallop.
-This side muscle is also called the “foot” and it is tough and chewey.
+- Pull off and discard the crescent-shaped muscle on the side of each scallop.
+This side muscle is also called the “foot,” and it is tough and chewy.

-- Use paper towel to thoroughly pat them dry.
+- Use a paper towel to thoroughly pat them dry.

 - Lightly season both sides of your scallops.

-- Once the oil is almost smoking, place your scallops into the pan, making sure the the wider, flatter side of the scallop makes complete contact with the surface.
-Turn on your stoves exhaust fan because your kitchen can fill with smoke!
+- Once the oil is almost smoking, place your scallops in the pan, making sure the wider, flatter side of each scallop makes full contact with the surface.
+Turn on your stove’s exhaust fan because your kitchen can fill with smoke!

-- Cook the second side another 2 minutes.
-They should turn white and opaque on the sides and have a spring to the touch when they’re done.
+- Cook the second side for another 2 minutes.
+They should turn white and opaque on the sides, and feel springy to the touch when they’re done.
 Turn scallops only once.

-- Additionally, you can reduce the heat to low and add butter, shallots, garlic, and/or herbs according to taste and baste before removing from the pan.
+- Additionally, you can reduce the heat to low, add butter, shallots, garlic, and/or herbs to taste, and baste before removing from the pan.

 - Serve right away with fresh lemon wedges.